-Aurora Keyes Barn School offers dynamic and purposeful educational programmes which are individualised to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education.
-Across the cohort we offer small class sizes and a range of learning opportunities using the primary national curriculum as a foundation of our curriculum.
-We consist of a small campus of buildings that allow us the flexibility to adjust the environment to suit pupil's needs.
-Our team are highly experienced in devising strategies to support each pupil and are able to personalise work to engage reluctant learners.
+Aurora Brooklands offers dynamic and purposeful educational programmes which are individualised to consider uneven learning profiles, missed periods in education and less than positive past experiences of education.
+Across the cohort we offer small class sizes and a range of learning opportunities from small steps programmes, Primary learning models, and Secondary accreditation pathways.
+We consist of 2 buildings that allow us the flexibility to adjust the environment to suit pupil's needs.
+Our team are highly experienced in devising strategies to support each pupil and can personalise work to engage reluctant learners.
 As professionals, we see our role as supporting and encouraging children to maximise their skills and abilities in preparation for future life.
 A rich, relevant, broad and balanced curriculum is designed and personalised to meet each pupil's needs.
 We use teaching approaches, educational and clinical interventions that are supported by research /clinical evidence to improve engagement.
-Students engage in learning strategies and planned interventions that are evident both with in the class and outside, this makes the teaching environment enjoyable.
+Pupils engage in learning strategies and planned interventions that are evident both with in the class and outside, this makes the teaching environment enjoyable.
 The whole curriculum focus is based on assessing and providing learning opportunities to develop social and emotional development.
-We use a Clinical assessment tool (Fagus) to form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed termly and tested Yearly with full parent engagement.

-We employ an experienced SENCo to oversee all pupil centred reviews.
-Interventions are managed across the site by the SENCo who has the overall picture and by the Clinical Team and Teaching staff.
-We employ a Speech and Language Therapist (SaLT) who works with all the Teaching and TA teams to ensure Speech and Language strategies are embedded in lessons throughout the curriculum.
+We employ an experienced and qualified SENDCo to oversee all pupil centred reviews.
+The SENDCo is supported by the admin team.
+Interventions are managed across the site by the SENDCo who has the overall picture.
+A provision map is in place to capture the levels and length of educational support.
+We employ a Speech and Language Therapist (SaLT) for two days a week who works with all the Teaching and TA teams to ensure Speech and Language strategies are embedded in lessons throughout the curriculum.
 The SaLT also delivers lessons that are specifically designed to support all ages and abilities.
-An Occupational Therapist (OT) is employed to provide guidance and interventions on a wide range of needs from sensory processing to diet.